nicky-nym/nicky-nym.github.io/index.md

+### <a name="noise"></a>Noise

+> "...the population in Wuhan is 8.3 million, much greater than that in Sheffield, at 0.6 million. ...
+For Wuhan, given that the number of vehicles per person is still much lower than that in Sheffield by tenfold ... it is very interesting to note that the average noise levels in all of the sampled areas are lower than those in Sheffield by 2dBA to 11dBA. ...
+In terms of L<sub>min</sub> and L<sub>90</sub> ... the difference is even greater -- for example, up to 15dBA in the area with a motorway."[^kang] &mdash; Jian Kang

 ### <a name="growth"></a>Global urban growth

 "Half of the urban area that will be needed [by 2050] hasn't been built yet."[^growth]